aragon/taiko-contracts/TEST_TREE.md

 │   │   └── It approve should revert (when unlisted on creation, unappointed now) │   ├── When calling hasApproved being executed
-│   │   └── It hasApproved should return false until approved │   └── When calling canExecute and execute being executed │       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when listed on creation, appointing someone else now)
+│   │   └── It hasApproved should return false until approved │   └── When calling canExecute or execute being executed │       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when listed on creation, appointing someone else now)